black-shadows/System-Design/README.md

 * Design a URL shortening service like bit.ly.
 * How would you implement the Google search?
-* Design a client-server application which allows people to play chess with one another.
+* Design a client-server application that allows people to play chess with one another.
 * How would you store the relations in a social network like Facebook and implement a feature where one user receives notifications when their friends like the same things as they do?

-Hopefully these example questions give you some idea of what I will be talking about.
+Hopefully, these example questions give you some idea of what I will be talking about.
 The web is full of many other examples.
 In addition to that the book [Cracking the Coding Interview](https://github.com/black-shadows/Cracking-the-Coding-Interview) has a small section offering some more such questions.

 ## Don't Panic